abraunegg/onedrive/docs/usage.md

 systemctl --user enable onedrive systemctl --user start onedrive
 ```

-**Note:** The `systemctl --user` command is not applicable to Red Hat Enterprise Linux (RHEL) or CentOS Linux platforms - see below.
+> [!IMPORTANT]

-**Note:** This will execute the 'onedrive' process with a UID/GID of '0', which means any files or folders created will be owned by 'root'.
+> This will execute the 'onedrive' process with a UID/GID of '0', which means any files or folders created will be owned by 'root'.

+> [!IMPORTANT]
+> The `systemctl --user` command is not applicable to Red Hat Enterprise Linux (RHEL) or CentOS Linux platforms - see below.

 To monitor the service's status, use the following:
 ```text